-Experience: Margareth Jorvid has over 30 years of experience in regulatory affairs in pharmaceuticals and has worked at the Swedish Medical Products Agency as well as pharmaceutical companies both large and small such as Roussel Nordiska, Hoechst Marion Roussel (Stockholm and Paris, France), and Neopharma; she was Head of Regulatory Affairs and QA at the immuno-oncology company Immunicum AB (listed on Small Cap).
+Experience: Margareth Jorvid (born 1961) has over 30 years of experience in regulatory affairs in pharmaceuticals and has worked at the Swedish Medical Products Agency as well as pharmaceutical companies both large and small such as Roussel Nordiska, Hoechst Marion Roussel (Stockholm and Paris, France) and Neopharma.
+Currently, she is Head of Regulatory Affairs and QA at the immuno-oncology company Immunicum AVB (listed on Small Cap).
 Since 2006 she has also been a consultant in regulatory affairs and quality assurance for drugs and medtech products through her company Methra Uppsala AB, part of the LSM Group.
 She is a member and honorary member of the Organisation for Professionals in Regulatory Affairs (TOPRA), as well as a board member and President, 2005-2006.